CoogyEoin/cartrawler_javascript_attempt/README.md

 # CarTrawler Assessment

 This is my repository for the coding assessment.
+I initially tried to do the assessment in javascript but it caused too much issues so I switched to Python.